Tuxedo (Lead song)

-Tuxedo (タキシード) is the thirty-third single by the Japanese hip-hop group Lead.
+"Tuxedo" (タキシード) is the thirty-third single by the Japanese hip-hop group Lead.
 It was released on September 23, 2020, coinciding with member Shinya's 33rd birthday.
-It debuted at No. 5 on the Oricon charts, continuing their streak of top ten singles, which began with Hurricane in 2011.
+It debuted at No. 5 on the Oricon chart, continuing their streak of top-ten singles, which began with "Hurricane" in 2011.

 The single was released in four formats: a standard CD, two CD+DVD editions, and a CD+booklet edition.

 Starting September 1, "Tuxedo" was used as the ending theme to the TBS show "Hiruobi!".

 Information

-Tuxedo is the thirty-third single released by Japanese group Lead on September 23, 2020.
-It was their first single released after their ninth studio album Singularity, and first single in seven months.
+"Tuxedo" was their first single released after their ninth studio album Singularity, and first single in seven months.
 It debuted in the top five of the Oricon Singles Charts at No. 5.
 It took No. 4 for the week with a first week sales total of 9,585.

 The single was released in four formats: a standard CD, two CD+DVD editions, and a CD+booklet edition.
 The CD contained the title track, along with the two coupling tracks "Kangoku Rock" and "Wild Fight".
 Both CD+DVD editions housed "Tuxedo" and "Kangoku Rokku", while the CD+Booklet contained "Tuxedo" and "Wild Fight".
 The Type A DVD carried the music video and making video of the title track.
 The Type B DVD carried their Lead Special Winter Live, which was performed on February 18, 2020 at Harevutai in Tokyo.

-"Kangoku Rokku" is a cover of Elvis Presley's 1957 song "Jailhouse Rock."
-The modernized arrangement was performed by KAZ.
+"Kangoku Rokku" is a cover of Elvis Presley's 1957 song "Jailhouse Rock".
+The modernized arrangement was performed by Kaz.
 This became the first time Lead had released a song completely performed in English since their debut in 2002.

 For "Tuxedo", Lead once again worked with Kentaro Akutsu, who composed the dance track for the group.
 The music video was choreographed by Tomohiro Taniguchi of Da Pump, who had also done the choreography for their own summer hit "U.S.A."
 The lyrical portion was written by shungo., who had worked with the group before, including their more recent "Sunset Refrain."
 Lead's own rapper Shinya Taniuchi wrote the rap portion. shungo. also wrote the lyrics for the coupling track "Wild Fight".
 The latter was written and composed by Masat and American songwriter Rhett Fisher.